-May meeting plan
+May 2014 meeting plan

-Chair: May meeting plan.4 slots, room size is for 30 people.
-Mainly work for May is call for work.
+Chair: May 2014 meeting plan.4 slots, room size is for 30 people.
+Main work for May is to review and approve technical proposals.
 Get some sort of draft at the end of May meeting.
 Dan will be the editor.

 Adjourn